 Expansion of the Range

 Wrenn started to expand their range and in the following year they introduced the Yellow Ferrari and the Blue Cooper.
 This would set the trend of having two different colours available for each type of car and would apply to all future launches.
-Between 1961 and 1963 new Sets were launched with all of them containing two cars but latterly some larger Sets were introduced with three cars.
-In 1961 two Extension Packs were also introduced to enlarge the racing circuit with one of them also including an extra car and a Controller.
+Between 1961 and 1963 new Sets were launched with all of them containing two cars and some of the larger Sets contained three cars.
+Two Extension Packs were also introduced in 1961 to enable the racing circuit to be enlarged, with one of them also including an extra car and a Controller.
 A range of Accessories was introduced and these were added to over the years to enhance the slot racing experience.
 These included different pieces of Track, Buildings, Figures, Fencing, Flags and Flag Poles.

 In order to promote the Wrenn Formula 152 range a number of fully working track layouts were manufactured which were mounted onto scenic boards as self-contained units.
 They included items such as the racing buildings and the Landscape Sheets and some of them even included railway items from the Wrenn range of permanent way trackwork.
 These layouts were supplied to a number of dealers in the trade and also taken to exhibitions with photographs of them being used in the Instruction Manual and also on the cover of the Catalogues to promote the total Wrenn Formula 152 experience.
 Wrenn decided to make an offer of supplying one of these smaller landscaped layouts to dealers in the trade to assist with advertising Wrenn 152 to the potential buying public.

 Later Cars and the DC Motor